PULSAR-Modders/pulsar-mod-loader/README.md

 }
 ```

 Distribute plugins as `.dll` assemblies.
-To install, simply drop the assembly into the `Plugins` folder; any properly-defined `*.dll` plugin assemblies are automatically loaded.
+To install, simply drop the assembly into the `Managed\Plugins` folder; any properly-defined `*.dll` plugin assemblies are automatically loaded.